Here are some good tips for you.

 Be aware of water levels.
 This is more important in gravity-return systems than it is in pumped-return systems.
 If the new boiler’s water level is too high, there may not be enough vertical space between the boiler water line and the end of the steam main (in one-pipe systems), or the lowest steam trap (in two-pipe, gravity-return systems).
 The result?
 Returning condensate backs up into the mains causing water hammer.
 This usually happens in the middle of the steaming cycle.

 If the water level of the new boiler is too low, there’s a chance you may turn what was a wet return (a pipe below the boiler water line on a gravity-return system) into a dry return (a pipe that’s above the boiler water line).
 Here again, your reward for making this mistake is water hammer.
 If you find an old boiler that’s sitting up on a pedestal, know that it’s there to cover a return line on the building’s first floor.
 This was once a very common piping practice in apartment buildings.
 If you install your new boiler off the pedestal you’ll have to create a false water line to avoid water hammer.
 My book The Lost Art of Steam Heating goes into detail on how to make one of these wonderful devices.
-You can get a copy in the Books & More section.
+You can get a copy in the store.

 Check out the replacement boiler’s steaming capabilities.
 There are several things that make for a good steam boiler.
 First, if it’s a cast-iron boiler, the interior width of the sections should be as broad as possible.
 If it’s a steel fire-tube boiler, there should be plenty of space between the tubes.
 When water turns to steam inside a boiler the steam forms at the point of greatest heat.
 This is down there at the bottom of the boiler where the static pressure is also the greatest.
 As the steam bubbles break free from the metal and rise to the surface of the water, each bubble increases in size.
 If there’s not enough space for this to happen, the bubbles will crowd each other and create surging.
 If the sections are very narrow, or the if tubes too close together, the water inside the boiler will fill with steam and become less dense than the water in the gauge glass or the pump controller’s water column.
 When the burner shuts off, the steam bubbles will suddenly condense.
 That can drop the water level in the boiler to a point lower than the level in the gauge glass or water column.
 The water level in the glass or column will then fall into the boiler.
 That makes the boiler-feed pump short-cycle and the low-water cutoff bounce on and off.
 Choose a boiler with lots of internal space.